-The first monoclonal antibody drug Bamlanivimab was given an EUA or emergency use authorization by the US FDA last two weeks ago ( November 9, 2020 ) to treat direct SARS-CoV-2 or CoViD19 positive patients with mild to moderate signs and symptoms of the disease.
-The new antibody treatment was also given to the US president Donald Trump during his confinement in the army hospital when he contracted the novel disease few weeks before the scheduled US election and recovered fast, then was subsequently discharged early in very much improved condition and in the surprised of the american public and of the whole world.
+The first monoclonal antibody drug Bamlanivimab was given a EUA or emergency use authorization by the US FDA last two weeks ago ( November 9, 2020 ) to treat direct SARS-CoV-2 or CoViD19 positive patients with mild to moderate signs and symptoms of the disease.
+The new antibody treatment was also given to the US President Donald Trump during his confinement in the army hospital when he contracted the novel disease a few weeks before the scheduled US election and recovered fast, then was subsequently discharged early in very much improved condition and in the surprised of the American public and of the whole world.

 Antibodies in letter Y morphological shape ” attacking ” by binding to the spike proteins of the SARS-CoV-2 virus.

-There are several repurposed drugs that was given emergency use authorization or EUA few months ago for the treatment of CoViD19 such as convalescent plasma, dexamethasone, remdesivir and recently Bamlanivimab an investigational drug and a monoclonal antibody which is artificially engineered and manufactured by Elli Lilly was given an EUA or Emergency Use Authorization by the US-FDA for the treatment of CoViD19 patients as a form of a bridge therapy while waiting for an available definite drug treatment or vaccine treatment for the novel pandemic.
+There are several repurposed drugs that were given emergency use authorization or EUA a few months ago for the treatment of CoViD19 such as convalescent plasma, dexamethasone, remdesivir, and recently Bamlanivimab an investigational drug and a monoclonal antibody which is artificially engineered and manufactured by Elli Lilly was given a EUA or Emergency Use Authorization by the US-FDA for the treatment of CoViD19 patients as a form of a bridge therapy while waiting for an available definite drug treatment or vaccine treatment for the novel pandemic.

 What is meant by Emergency Use Authorization?

-It is an act issued or given by the US-FDA to a certain medicine or product authorizing it to be use in emergency situation for the treatment of a certain disease such as the novel pandemic where there is no known definite or potential treatment can be found or given.
-One of the characteristic of the candidate drug or treatment to be given EUA must have its potential effect or benefit outweighs the potential risk or side effect when given to patients with the disease.
+It is an act issued or given by the US-FDA to a certain medicine or product authorizing it to be used in an emergency situation for the treatment of certain diseases such as the novel pandemic where there is no known definite or potential treatment can be found or given.
+One of the characteristics of the candidate drug or treatment to be given EUA must have its potential effect or benefit outweighs the potential risk or side effect when given to patients with the disease.

 What is Bamlanivimab?